Dr-42/journalC/README.md

 # journalC

-A simple encrypted jounarling book
+A simple encrypted journaling book

 ## This is now Encrypted.
 Further testing on security needs to be done